xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution1.md

     We can also implement this job in $O(V)$ time.

--   Traverse $u, v$ to root, and join the two path to get what we want.
+-   Traverse $u, v$ to the root node, and join the two paths to get what we want.

--   This procedre can be terminated if one of them is the ancestor of another.
+-   This procedure can be terminated if one of them is the ancestor of another.
 Generally, it costs $O(H)$ time where the $H$ is the height of $T$, which is often far less than $V$.
 In the worst case, it costs $O(V)$ time.

-Further more, it's possible to accelerate the procedure to find the least common ancestor(LCA) with some more preprocessing:
+Furthermore, it's possible to accelerate the procedure to find the least common ancestor(LCA) with some more preprocessing:

 -   Assumptions: